What is Sleep Apnea? And do You Have It?

 For more severe forms of sleep apnea, some people may benefit from surgery.
 Surgery is done to widen breathing passages and generally involves shrinking, stiffening or removing excess tissue in the mouth and throat, or resetting the lower jaw.
 How well this surgery works will depend on the cause of the sleep apnea.

-If you think you might benefit from a sleep device for sleep apnea or snoring, or you would like to learn more about our sleep dentistry services, please set up a consultation with us.
+If you think you might benefit from a sleep device for sleep apnea or snoring, or you would like to learn more about our sleep dentistry services, please call us at (205) 524-1000 to schedule an exam or reach out to us online.